metacpan/metacpan-cpan-extracted/distros/D/Data-ULID/README.md

 - Case insensitve and safely chunkable.
 - URL-safe
 - Timestamp can always be easily extracted if so desired.
-- Limited compatibility with UUIDS, since both are 128-bit formats.
+- Limited compatibility with UUIDs, since both are 128-bit formats.
 Some conversion back and forth is possible.

 ## Canonical representation